salbalkus/CausalTables.jl/paper/paper.md

 # Closing remarks

 The goal of CausalTables.jl is to simplify causal inference in Julia.
-At the time of writing, the package has already been used to experimentally evaluate novel causal estimators for continuous treatments on network data [@Balkus2024], and has also been integrated into the TMLE.jl package [@TMLE.jl].
+At the time of writing, the package has been used to experimentally evaluate novel causal estimators for continuous treatments on network data [@Balkus2024], and also been integrated into the TMLE.jl package [@TMLE.jl].
 As interest in causal inference grows across disciplines, the package will continue to help statisticians and applied scientists create, manipulate, simulate, and analyze datasets with relevant causal structure in Julia.

 # Acknowledgements